sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 ## 2.2 Functional Description
 **1. FDB Flush suport**
 - When a port operational state goes down, all dynamic FDB entries  will be flushed on the port.
 The entries will be removed from FDB_TABLE in ASIC_DB, STATE_DB and Hardware and Orchagent data structures.
-Portchannel admin and oper state will also be handled similarly.
+Portchannel admin or oper state down will also be handled similarly.
 - When a port is removed from VLAN, all static and dynamic FDB entries  will be flushed on the (port,VLAN).
 Static FDB entries will still be preserved in the FDB_TABLE in CONFIG_DB and APP_DB.
 When port is added back to VLAN, Orchagent will reprogram the FDB entries.
 - Spanning Tree Protocol  to flush dynamic FDB entries either on a Port or on (Port,VLAN) when topology change occurs.
 API will be provided in Orchagent for L2 protocol component to flush FDB entries accordingly.